simon-dengler/coding-project/tasks.md

 * Navigation is bad - add a back to start link on all pages
 --> Home Button in Header
 * Why can I enter my name in the phone input? - Restrict the input to only allow E.164 phone numbers
--->
+--> done
 * The text "Game" might not be a game - create a game the user has to win to get to the price
+--> Done
 * We need to proudly present our company - add a header banner with our company logo and a link to our website
 --> Done
 * Who implemented that ugly UI? - make it beautiful
---> Added Footer
+--> Added Header & Footer

 # Backend
 * To get more people to use our app we need a good jackpot - add an entity + table for the price and fill it with different jackpots during the next startup
+--> Done
 * Fetch a random Jackpot
+--> Done
+* (Added by Simon:) Save Game Result in DB
+--> Done
 * Something is wrong with the JackpotHistory - save formdata and a reference to the jackpot entity in the database
+--> Done
 * Be gone hackers! - Verify in the backend if the user is allowed to get a jackpot
+--> Done
 * The user can just fill any game in the frontend and the result is lost - add the full mvc for the game inputs
+--> Done
 * What is currently broken and what is working? - Implement some junit tests
+--> **TBD**